PCVP performs at Peabody, November, 2013

 Students in PCVP may also take advantage of the other outstanding opportunities available to Preparatory students, as recommended by their teacher.
 These include studio recitals, signature recitals, Part-Recital and Concerto competitions, Youth Orchestra Program, music theory, and the Certificate Program.
 Please refer to the current Fall/Spring Preparatory course catalog and the Preparatory Music Student Handbook for more information.
 Program Director Rebecca Henry or Student Services Coordinator can advise the student on the best course of study at the Preparatory.

-Partial scholarships are available for those accepted into the PCVP and students are encouraged to apply.
+Partial scholarships are available for lessons for those accepted into the PCVP and students are encouraged to apply.

 Direct inquiries to